 2) Identify how "severe" each of these individual coping strategies is considered to be.
 Such information needs to be collected from community-level focus group discussions, providing a "weight" for the perceived severity of each strategy (1 - low, 2 - medium, 3 - severe).

 3) Conduct individual interviews with a representative sample of the target group members to assess how frequently people had to use these strategies in the assessed recall period (e.g. twice in the past 7 days).

 4) During the data analysis, for each coping strategy, multiply the assigned "weight" with its frequency, receiving the "score" per each strategy.

 5) By summing up the scores of all assessed strategies you will receive the total Coping Strategy Index score.
 A high score means an extensive use of negative coping strategies and hence increased food insecurity.

 6) The scores are usually divided into three categories: low CSI score (0-50), medium (51-100) and high (over 100).
 However, these thresholds often need to be modified based on the context and the number of coping strategies you assess (e.g. to 0-40; 41-80; and over 80).
 If you use the indicator for your baseline/ endline, you will be aiming to reduce the percentage of households in the highest CSI category.

 Disaggregate the data by wealth and other vulnerability criteria.

 1) CSI is one of ECHO's Key Outcome Indicators (KOI).
-However, ECHO’s guidance on its KOI (see below) requires you to report on the average CSI score – not on the % of households in the highest Coping Strategy Index score category.
+However, ECHO’s guidance on its KOI (see below) as well as European Commission DEVCO's guidance on the use CSI indicator requires you to report on the average CSI score – not on the % of households in the highest Coping Strategy Index score category.

 2) During emergencies, some agencies use a modified version of CSI indicator: "average negative coping strategy index does not increase over the course of the intervention".